 Eligibility Determination of BOD Nominees

-If you are nominated by a delegate or decide to run on your own for an open seat, you will need to meet the requirements listed, adhere to the Commitments Letter, and provide the following Personal Information to the Registrar of Voters (email@example.com) at or before the start of Congress.
+If you are nominated by a delegate or decide to run on your own for an open seat, you will need to meet the requirements listed, adhere to the Commitments Letter, and provide the following Personal Information to the Registrar of Voters (email@example.com) on or before May 28, 2023.

 - You must be a person in recovery from substance addiction.